-We recommend that most casual users be given minimal rights to start with.
+It is recommended that most casual users be given minimal rights to start with.
 They can always be adjusted later as users become more familiar with the operation of the system.

 6 Tank Summary

 The Tank Summary page is a simple read only display providing a summary of all the key data for each tank in a tabular grid style.